krygal/samsung_multiroom/README.rst

 **Events (preview)**

 You can monitor events emitted by the speaker without polling.
-Currently only three events are supported with more coming soon.
-Full list can be found in samsung_multiroom/event/type/.
+Full list of supported events can be found in samsung_multiroom/event/type/.

 .. code:: python